Nuclear Medicine Technology Fast Facts

 more than 3 CLEP or AP hours of English Composition will be accepted.

-Job shadowing and/or volunteering in the field of nuclear medicine technology prior to completion of the application process is highly recommended.
+Job shadowing and/or volunteering in the field of nuclear medicine technology prior to completion of the application process is required.

 College prerequisites, course requirements, and program requirements are subject to change.